semuhphor/DupeFerret/README.md

   * Give a final location
   * How to choose name of file?
     * Maybe by type and/or modify date
+    * Extract date from EXIF data or use file modified date?
 * UI to show files (Icons?)
   * What about other types, like text or excel/word/pdf?